 The story of RMS Titanic has transcended into modern folklore, its very name instantly recognisable throughout the world.
 And now Belfast, the city where she was built, has commemorated its connection with the opening of Titanic Belfast, the world's largest Titanic-themed visitor attraction.
 After several years of planning and construction, the iconic building's April 2012 launch coincides with the centenary of the ship's ill-fated maiden voyage.

-April's Titanic Belfast Festival - now an annual fixture on the city's calendar of events - celebrates and commemorates our connection with this grand liner by hosting tours, talks, exhibitions and much, much more.
+April's Belfast Maritime Festival - now an annual fixture on the city's calendar of events - celebrates and commemorates our connection with our seagoing past, including the Titanic story, with tours, talks, exhibitions and much, much more.

 And beyond the Festival, there are plenty more Titanic-related activities and locations worthy of your patronage.
 To find out more, click here and dive into our listings to discover Belfast's best Titanic-inspired events, activities and attractions.